Top 80 Frontend Interview Questions and Answers

 Step 3: Decide whether you want to maintain just your branch's changes, only the other branch's changes, or make a completely new modification that includes both branches' changes.

-Step 4: Delete the conflict markers and make the changes you want in the final merge.
+Step 4: Remove the conflict markers and apply the desired changes in the final merge.

 GitConflictEditor_3.

-Step 5: If your file has over one merge conflict, scroll down to the next set of conflict markers and repeat steps four and five to resolve the issue.
+Step 5: If your file has more than one merge conflict, scroll down to the next set of conflict markers and repeat steps 4 and 5 to resolve the issue.
 Mark the file as resolved once you've resolved all the conflicts.

 GitConflictEditor_4.

-Step 6: If you have more than one file with a conflict, go to the left side of the screen and select the next file you wish to edit under "conflicting files".
+Step 6: If you have more than one file with a conflict, navigate to the left side of the screen and select the following file you wish to edit under "Conflicting Files".
 Then repeat the above steps until you've resolved all the merge conflicts in your pull request.

 GitConflictEditor_5